-The department is currently housed downstairs in the Cahoon Armory, with a training room, whirlpool, ice machine, coolers and training tables.
+The department is currently housed downstairs in the Godfrey Athletic Center, with a training room, whirlpool, ice machine, coolers and training tables.
+They also have smaller facility located in the basement of Cahoon Armory.
 Included in plans for remodeling NMMI’s premier athletic facility are upgrades to the SM/AT facilities, including offices and additional whirlpools.

 John Carpenter - Director of Sports Medicine & Athletic Training

 Carpenter is in his third year as NMMI’s director of athletic training.